ready4-dev/readyforwhatsnext/content/framework.md

 ---

 ## Purpose
-ready4 is a framework for open and modular development of mental health systems models.
+ready4 is a framework for transparent and modular development of mental health systems models.
 It provides a set of tools to enable models of [people](/project/c_springtolife-project/),  [places](/project/b_springtides-project/), [platforms](/project/e_firstbounce-project/) and [programs](/project/d_ontarget-project/) to be flexibly combined as modules of an overarching [systems model](/project/f_readyforwhatsnext-project/).

 ## Published output
 Published work to date includes software and a dataset.